atesoglu/exposito-app/queries/mssql-server/columns/list-all-columns-in-database.md

-# List All Columns In Database
+# List all columns in specific table in SQL Server database

 Query below returns all columns from a speficic table in SQL Server database.